Cupnfish/Cupnfish-log/2021/bevy experience.md

 }
 ```

 Yes, you can also add new parameters to each chain node.
-This (// TODO: do you mean chaining or parameters?) is one of my favorite bevy features that is both practical and flexible.
+This chaining is one of my favorite bevy features that is both practical and flexible.
 Asynchronous chains are also possible (look at this [PR](https://github.com/bevyengine/bevy/pull/1393)).

 ### Implementing game states